2021 Autumn Colours Spectacular Tour of Japan

 Our most comprehensive and popular tour of Japan showcasing the spectacular autumn colours as the name suggests.
 It is packed with all the must-see sites of Japan, cultural activities and memorable experiences.

-The Autumn Colours Spectacular is our most comprehensive autumn tour, and due to popular demand we have created two departures in 2020.
-It takes you on a 16-day journey to experience the best of the country at autumn’s peak.
+The Autumn Colours Spectacular Tour of Japan is our most comprehensive autumn tour.
+It takes you on a 15-day journey to experience the best of the country at autumn’s peak.
 You explore Japan’s most iconic sights in Tokyo, Kyoto, Nikko and Mt Fuji, travel to Hiroshima and the beautiful island of Miyajima.
 The alpine regions of Matsumoto and Takayama provide the rural experiences.

-For visitors who are looking for the variety and the broadest range of experiences, this tour travels at a reasonable pace with guided excursions in to the back streets on foot.
+For visitors who are looking for the variety and the broadest range of experiences, this tour is ideal.
+It travels at a reasonable pace with guided excursions in the back streets on foot.
 This is a perfect introduction to the country’s diverse landscapes as well as its classic highlights and its many hidden treasures.

 This trip incorporates some unique elements exclusive to Journey to the East, such as a private reception with a Buddhist priest and a closed-group tea ceremony with a tea master.
 The tour gives you some intimate insights into Japan’s most enigmatic of traditions.